FIA Arrests Three In Forex Scam - UrduPoint

 FIA Arrests Three In Forex Scam

-MULTAN, (UrduPoint / Pakistan Point News - 28th Feb, 2025) The Federal Investigation Agency (FIA) Cyber Crime Wing Multan arrested three key members of an organised gang, involved in a large-scale fraudulent trading scheme, here on Friday.
+MULTAN, (UrduPoint / Pakistan Point News - 1st Mar, 2025) The Federal Investigation Agency (FIA) Cyber Crime Wing, Multan, has arrested three key members of an organized gang involved in a large scale fraudulent trading scheme here on Friday.

 The arrested suspects were identified as Zahid Siddique, Imtisal Akram, and Muhammad Iqbal.